-What is important in your application?
+What is essential in your application?
 Is it moisture resistance, heat resistance, or UV light resistance?
 Choose a silicone spray sealer that matches your requirements.

 Are silicone flexibility and stretch important?
-If so, you should choose a silicone with a low modulus.
+If so, you should choose silicone with a low modulus.